UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/03_parallel_performance.md

 S_{10} = \frac{T_1}{T_{10}} = \frac{100}{25} = 8
 $$

-Ideally we would like our parallel program to run 10 times faster on 10 CPU-cores, but this is not normally possible due to the inevitable overheads.
-In general, $S_P$ will be less than $P$.
+Ideally, we would like our parallel program to run 10 times faster on 10 CPU-cores, but this is not normally possible due to the inevitable overheads.
+These overheads ensure $S_P$ is generally less than $P$.

 Another way of quantifying this is to compute the parallel efficiency: